-At this time the Office of International Admissions is open and fully operational, although UB classes will be offered online for the remainder of the Spring semester.
+At this time the Office of International Admissions is open and fully operational, although UB classes will be offered online for the remainder of the Fall semester.

 We are offering all customer service operations virtually.
 The best way to reach us is by email at firstname.lastname@example.org.
 Although we are not physically in the office, we are continuing to review applications, answer your questions, mail immigration documents, and keep our website up to date with the latest information.

-We are not expecting any changes to enrollment of new international students for the Fall 2020 semester.
+We are not expecting any changes to enrollment of new international students for the Spring 2021 semester.
 By that time we expect classes to be offered in person.